Joseph Haygood Blodgett: Personal life and legacy

-In addition to his business success, Blodgett was noted as a community leader.
+In addition to his business success, Blodgett was a community leader.
 After the 1901 fire, he was a director of a relief organization to coordinate relief within the African American community.
-Blodgett also supported the local chapter of the Negro Business League, as well as Edward Waters College and his church.
+Blodgett also supported the local chapter of the National Negro Business League, as well as Edward Waters College and his church.

-Blodgett was married in 1894, to Sallie A. Barnes of Bamberg, South Carolina.
+Blodgett married Sallie A. Barnes of Bamberg, South Carolina in 1894.

 Blodgett was the namesake of Blodgett Homes, a large 1942-built public housing project in Jacksonville, and also of its replacement, Blodgett Villas.